mathworks/jenkins-matlab-plugin/CONFIGDOC.md

   ![Workspace01](https://user-images.githubusercontent.com/47204011/55470859-1e621080-5626-11e9-98f2-044144272643.JPG)

+  **Note:** Producing a PDF test report is not currently supported on MacOS platforms.

 ### Option 2: Freestyle Project with Custom Test Mode
 This option enables you to develop your custom MATLAB commands for running tests.
 To configure the Jenkins build where you can customize the MATLAB test execution, follow these steps.